HarshitSri-Analog/CMOS-Inverter-Characterization/README.md

 | ![CMOS Inv tpd](https://github.com/HarshitSri-Analog/CMOS-Inverter-Characterization/blob/main/CMOS%20Inverter/CMOS%20Inverter_tpd%20parametric.png) |
 | :---: |
 | Fig 8: t<sub>pd</sub> delay of CMOS Inverter (Paramteric Analysis) |

+***Explaination**: We aim to minimize the propagation delay in CMOS circuits because it determines how quickly the circuit can respond to input changes and process signals.
+A lower delay means faster operation, which is critical for high-speed applications like processors, communication systems, and modern electronics.
+It ensures the circuit can handle high data rates, meet timing requirements, and reduce overall latency in the system.
+In essence, minimizing propagation delay improves performance, efficiency, and the ability to scale for advanced applications, which is always the goal in circuit design.*

 ### Power Consumption